 A Parkinson’s disease diagnosis affects members of the family as well as the person afflicted.
-Learning about what to expect as the condition advances is paramount to being prepared for all the changes in the future and to making life the best it can be each day.
+Learning about what to expect as the condition advances is paramount to being prepared for all the changes in the future and to making life the best it can be each day, and to help caregivers in caring for Parkinson’s in someone they love.

 Over the last couple of months, we’ve shared blog posts explaining what to expect in the early and middle stages of Parkinson’s disease.
-Information has included what family caregivers can do to best help a senior loved one with Parkinson’s, and how Hearts at Home In-Home Care, a leader in elderly home care in Kansas City and surrounding communities, can help.
+Information has included what family caregivers can do to best help a senior loved one with Parkinson’s, and how Hearts at Home In-Home Care can help.
 In this concluding segment in the series, we provide information about caring for Parkinson’s in the late stages of the disease.
+Contact us online or call us at 913-440-4209 to learn more about how we can help with in-home Parkinson’s care.

 Later Stage Parkinson’s